abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 ```
 PWM(uint8_t address, uint8_t use_oe_pin)
 ```
-The PWM class provides control over the pulse-width modution outputs on the PCA9685 controller.
+The PWM class provides control over the pulse-width modulation outputs on the PCA9685 controller.
 Methods include setting the frequency and duty cycle for each channel.

 **Note:** The PWM class was previously called ServoPi.